unbanksytv/wt-notification-api/README.md

 ### Cancelling a subscription

-When you want to cancel a subscription, you have two
+If you want to cancel a subscription, you have two
 possibilities:

 1. Stop sending the `notification accepted` response from the